Get a free, no obligation personal loan quote with rates as low as 9.99%

 Although most savings accounts are free, many charge service fees if you go over a certain number of transactions per month.
 Luckily, many online banks now offer free savings accounts with unlimited transactions.

-TFSAs and savings accounts are both very easy to open.
-All you have to do is find a financial institution whose account matches your needs.
+TFSAs and savings accounts are both very easy to open and are widely available.
+All you have to do is find a financial institution whose offer matches your needs.
 Don’t forget to do some research and weigh your options carefully before making your choice.

 How To Open A TFSA